nezaboodka/reactronic/README.md

 }
 ```

-In the example above, `pulse` trigger is transparently subscribed
+In the example above, `pulse` reaction is transparently subscribed
 to the cached function `render`.
 In turn, the `render` function is
 subscribed to the `url` and `content` properties of a corresponding
 `MyModel` object.
 Once `url` or `content` values are changed, the
 `render` cache becomes invalid and causes invalidation and immediate
-re-execution of `pulse` trigger.
+re-execution of `pulse` reaction.
 While executed, the `pulse`
-trigger function enqueues re-rendering request to React, which calls
+reactive function enqueues re-rendering request to React, which calls
 `render` function causing it to renew its cached value.

-In general case, all triggers and caches are automatically and
+In general case, all reactions and caches are automatically and
 immediately marked as invalid when changes are made in those state
 objects and cached functions that were used during their execution.
 And once marked, the functions are automatically executed again,
-either immediately (for @trigger functions) or on-demand
+either immediately (for @reactive functions) or on-demand
 (for @cached functions).

 Reactronic takes full care of tracking dependencies between
-all the state objects and triggers/caches (observables and observers).
+all the state objects and reactions/caches (observables and observers).
 With Reactronic, you no longer need to create data change events
 in one set of objects, subscribe to these events in other objects,
 and manually maintain switching from the previous state to a new